 Students should check with the School about final details at the beginning of the year.

-Assessment: On the basis of performance in essays, written assignments, and seminar classes.
+Assessment: Essays, written assignments, and seminar classes.
 In some cases, research work of various kinds may be required.

-53.523 Advanced Studies in Sociology B S2 2CCH
+53.523 Advanced Studies In Sociology B S2 2CCH